AXeL-dev/angular-webextension-starter/README.md

  **--author**     | -         | Author name
  **--url**        | -         | Homepage url
  **--skipTests**  | false     | When true, does not generate `spec.ts` test files for the new extension

+:warning: All the newly created extensions will be under the `output` folder.

 ## Development server